 PTWinSim provides a framework and supporting functionality enabling several applications to execute together in a coherent timeframe in a variety of hosts.
 Applications can consist of just about any functionality from full vehicle models, to hardware interfaces through to complex control algorithms or ECU code.
 The host system controls the execution; therefore, the models can operate in real-time or at a time to suit the host.
-A host may be one of the supplied windows applications (right), run as a plugin to a graphical environment or a data analysis package processing a real time telemetry stream, where the applications will execute in bursts as and when new data packets are available.
+A host may be one of the supplied windows applications, a block in Simulink, mex function in MATLAB, run as a plugin to a graphical environment or a data analysis package processing a real time telemetry stream, where the applications will execute in bursts as and when new data packets are available.

 One of the key advantages of PTWinSim is the ability to reuse your applications in different environments.
 In the above examples, the Vehicle ECU models are being used by the software developers in a virtual HIL, the vehicle dynamics engineers in the simulator, and systems/control engineers in Simulink to find optimal controller settings.